-Version 4 of the DE Framework splits the previous version of the document into a series of documents that focus on specific areas, rather than one document to cover everything.
-This segmentation is conveyed in section 3 in detail.
+The KiwiRail DE Framework consists of a series of documents that focus on specific areas.
+This segmentation is conveyed in Section 3 in detail.

 The purpose of this document is:

 - To outline KiwiRail's DE vision and overarching objectives - To outline how the DE Framework fits within KiwiRail's DE transformation programme plan - To provide guidance as to where specific detail can be found in other documentation - To provide a high-level outline of the adoption of ISO19650 and how these principles are being utilised in the implementation of digital engineering - To provide guidance as to what the KiwiRail digital way of working encompasses - To provide an overview to KiwiRail's approach to digital engineering training for both internal and external stakeholders